Fillings and Sealants

 Tooth fillings are a simple restoration procedure method that can restore material lost to cavities or other mild decay and deterioration.
 Fillings are perhaps the most common dental procedure besides regular cleanings and issues with fillings holding are very uncommon.
 At Majidian Dental we offer tooth-colored composite, ceramic, and amalgam fillings.
 Which type we use depends on your needs, but we commonly use composite fillings because they are tooth-colored and have a more natural appearance when compared to amalgam fillings.

-Cavity and tooth fillings are required to repair holes left in teeth due to tooth decay.
-Left unchecked, decay will continue to spread and damage the tooth.
-During the filling procedure, dentists clean away decay inside of a cavity, usually with a drill to prevent further damage.
-But this doesn’t fix the damage that has already been created, so a filling is necessary.
-Fillings replace the part of the tooth that is missing or destroyed by tooth decay.
-The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay.
+Cavity and tooth fillings are required when decay leaves holes in teeth.
+Left unchecked, the decay will continue to spread and damage the tooth’s hard material and eventually the inner pulp and root system.
+During the filling procedure, dentists clean away decay inside the cavity with a drill.
+However, because this doesn’t fix the damage that is already there a filling is necessary.
+The intent of the filling is to replace the part of the tooth that was destroyed by tooth decay.
+Your dentist will mold the filling to fit the shape of the existing tooth to restore its structural integrity and protect the softer enamel exposed by decay.